iterative development

 What is the iterative and incremental life cycle?

-Iterative and incremental life cycles include the activities that are to be undertaken by the project team.
+Iterative development and incremental life cycles include the activities that are to be undertaken by the project team.
 These life cycles have a predefined deadline and a budget that the project team adheres to.

 Does Agile Need to Be Both Iterative and Incremental?